ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbook_pathing.rst

 3. Like 1, in the current task file's directory.
 4. Like 1, in the current play file's directory.

-Ansible does not search for local files in the current working directory, in other words, the directory from which you execute Ansible.
+Ansible does not search for local files in the current working directory; in other words, the directory from which you execute Ansible.

 .. note:: When resolving local relative paths for tasks files, Ansible uses the context of the role that includes tasks with an ``include_role`` or ``import_role`` statement.
 If you import the tasks with ``include_task``, or ``import_task`` statements, Ansible uses the context of the importing file.